genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 If you want to save the pipeline and specific parameters you used here to re-use again on other files you can create a new data flow.
 You need to do this, before you start initialization.
-Click on the name of the last created file, go to Manage and “Create new Data Flow”.
+Click on the name of the last created file, go to Manage and "Create new Data Flow".

 |create_new_data_flow|

 This will take you to the Data Flow Editor where you can introduce any last changes to your pipeline.
-Click on “Run dataflow” button once you are done.
+Click on "Run dataflow" button once you are done.

 |data_flow_editor|

-This will take you to Data Flow Runner page where you can initialize the computations (by clicking “Run Data Flow” in the last cell).
+This will take you to Data Flow Runner page where you can initialize the computations (by clicking "Run Data Flow" in the last cell).

 |run_data_flow|